langjam/jam0003/stackgrid/README.md

 ### Cells and stacks

 A StackGrid program is laid out on a grid whose cells contain [instructions](#instruction-set) or data.
-(The file format used for the CLI is CSV, and program are probably best edited using a spreadsheet application.)
+(The file format used for the CLI is CSV, and programs are best edited using a spreadsheet application or the [web editor](./web/).)

 The interpreter starts from the top-left-most cell containing an instruction and then reads down the column until it reaches an `EXIT` instruction.
 (So any number of empty rows and columns may be added before the first instruction.
 In the "Hello World" program, for example, we see that the first instruction is on the second line.)